msoutopico/omegat_scripts/customization/README.md

 #### Plugins

-The script will also try to delete plugins used in the customization from the `plugins` folder in the **installation folder** (or prompt the user to delete them manually) to avoid conflicts with the plugins written in the user configuration folder.
+To avoid conflicts with the plugins written in the user configuration folder, the script will also try to delete all jar files used in the customization from the `plugins` folder in the **installation folder** (or prompt the user to delete them manually if that folder is not writeable).

-To avoid conflicts, the script also tries to delete all jar files from the **installation folder** (if that folder is writeable) or prompts the user do so manually (if the folder is read-only).

 Any jar files that the user might wish to keep can be saved under a subfolder in the `plugins` folder, e.g. `plugins\my_folder`.
 That way they will be protected and the customization script will not touch them.

 #### Restart

-To make sure that the new settings are applied (in case there is more than instance running), OmegaT will close after the customization update.
-It needs to be restarted manually.
-Since the check for updates happens when OmegaT is launched and before any project is open, if there is any update available, it'll have to be started twice.
+Some custom files (e.g. plugins) will only be available to the user after OmegaT is restarted.

 ### Locations
 #### Where is the user configuration folder